HumeeraBanuDK/OPERATING_SYSTEMS_LAB/exp4/README.md

-# Contr0l the number of ports opened systems with a) Semephore b) Monitor
+# Control the number of ports opened systems with a) Semephore b) Monitor
 # Prgram description
 # ✅ Semaphores, Monitors, and Ports in Operating Systems